faaabio1618/filippi.dev/tutorials/ruby-in-functions/index.markdown

 end
 ```

-This is called (with a fetch call) when the function configuration is saved.
+This is fetched when the function configuration is saved.

 ### Testing